This information explains what bursitis is. It also describes some of its common causes and symptoms, and how it can be treated.

 Irritation of a bursa from:

-Diagnosis of Bursitis
+Diagnosis of bursitis

-Your healthcare provider can usually tell if you have bursitis based on your symptoms and a physical exam.
-They may give you a blood test and x-rays to rule out other possible problems.
-If there are signs of infection, you may need to have an aspiration.
-An aspiration is a procedure that removes a small amount of bursa fluid with a needle.
+Your healthcare provider can often tell if you have bursitis based on your symptoms and a physical exam.
+They may give you a blood test and take X-rays to rule out other possible problems.

-Treatment for Bursitis
+Treatment for bursitis

 The goal of treatment is to: